ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Lyrical.md

 ### Transform Staleness Checking and Time-Coherent Transformations

+The navigation stack can behave incorrectly when some of its input transformations are not provided for a long period of time, possibly leading to loss of control and collisions.
+It is advised to configure the stack to fail in this condition.

-The Following Nodes can now optionally detect stale transforms used to obtain the robot pose in the local costmap's global frame:
+The Following Nodes can now optionally detect stale transforms:

 - Controller Server